 Ride Necessities

 Happy riding starts with careful preparation.
 It's hard to enjoy a long day on open roads when, in the back of your mind, you worry that the slightest mishap could leave you stranded.
 In general, cyclists travel light, but that doesn't mean leaving essential tools, clothes and food at home.
-A few essential items can prevent a minor mechanical or unexpected bad weather from derailing your ride.
+A few essential items can prevent a minor mechanical issue or unexpected bad weather from derailing your ride.

 Saddle Bags